📦Shipping daily from QLD*

 So what are the play schemas I need to know about in early childhood?

-The following list explains some of the play schemas that you may have seen in your child.
-I am sure as you read along you’ll remember some of the moments your child was practising their schema.
+The following list describes the most common 9 play schemas that you may have seen in your child.
+It is important to know that there are many more schemas than just these nine.
+I am sure as you read along, you’ll remember some of the moments your child was practising their schema.

 Enveloping Schema